 Robert Fink’s discussion of Abreu and ‘El Sistema’ tells a comparable story.
 Fink, Robert.
 2016.
 Resurrection Symphony: El Sistema as Ideology in Venezuela and Los Angeles.
 Action, Criticism & Theory for Music Education 15:1, 33–57, esp.
 41–2.

 Leech-Wilkinson, Daniel.
-Forthcoming.
+2020.
 Moral Judgement in Response to Performances of Western Classical Music.
+In Remixing Music Studies: Essays in Honour of Nicholas Cook, edited by Ananay Aguilar, Eric Clarke, Ross Cole and Matthew Pritchard (Routledge), 91–111.
 The references within the quotation are to: Sedgwick, Eve Kosofsky. /2008.
 Epistemology of the Closet.
 Berkeley: University of California Press.
 Cusick, Suzanne G. 1994.
 Gender and the Cultural Work of a Classical Music Performance.
 Repercussions 3:1, 77–110.